isomerpages/govtech-stp/_travellers-from-vietnam/00c-atp-faq.md

 All visitors must have a mobile device to download the TraceTogether app.
 They are responsible for ensuring that their mobile devices are compatible with the TraceTogether app, and may be refused boarding and entry into Singapore if they are unable to download the TraceTogether app on their mobile devices.

-Children aged 12 or younger in that calendar year and travelling with parent/guardian are exempted from this requirement.
+Children aged 12 or younger in that calendar year and travelling with a parent/guardian are exempted from this requirement.
 Visitors with a certified disability or special need are also exempted.

 #### 25. Can visitors switch off their mobile devices while in Singapore?

-No, visitors must keep mobile devices and the Bluetooth function switched on at all times while in Singapore.
+No, visitors must keep their mobile devices and the Bluetooth function switched on at all times while in Singapore.

 #### 26. Can visitors uninstall the TraceTogether app upon departing from Singapore?